EmergentBehavior/chizer/README.md

 Another caculates deviation for each chunks whose size is 32 bytes . and I used deviation<512 for detecting suspecious chunks.
 And number of suspecious chunks are over 5, this file is judged as not encrpyted.
 These parametes are used in article I refered.
 (It seemds these are introduced heuristically.)

+procedure

+0.pointer=start of data

+1.calculate x^2 for 32 bytes from pointer.

+2.if x^2>512, number of suspecious chunks++

+3.set pointer to next 32 bytes, and go procedure 1 until pointer<end of data.

+4.if number ofsuspecious chunks>=5, file is not encrypted.

 ## Evaluation
 1.First I used http://www.fourmilab.ch/random/ to files that created by https://github.com/Storj/RandomIO,